Shah Jahan period architecture: Late Shah Jahan period architecture

 Late Shah Jahan period architecture is characterized by the consolidation of distinctive features; floral symbols, embellishing features in archways, and a vast increase in the scale of projects.
 This was seen in the construction of a new walled city – Shahjahanabad – which was to become the new capital of the Mughal Empire.
 Shahjahanabad became the Mughal capital during Shah Jahan's rule with construction beginning in 1639 after Shah Jahan expressed displeasure over the Agra and Lahore Forts.
-Shahjahanabad is a walled city now known as Delhi's Red Fort and is located in Old Delhi.
+Shahjahanabad is a walled city now known for being where Delhi's Red Fort is located in Old Delhi.
 The location is significant as it was built in the same region as early Mughal capitals.
-Much of the city still stands today and the notable buildings include; the Public Audience Hall, the Lahore gate, and the city's wall which extends over 3 km in circumference.
-The wall surrounds around 125 acres of land and also includes buildings from high-ranking officials which were not built by Shah Jahan but resembled the distinctive style of the official palace buildings.
+Much of the city still stands today, and the notable buildings include the structures inside the Red Fort, the Jama Masjid, and all the religious structures like the Lal Mandir.
+It also included buildings from high-ranking officials which were not built by Shah Jahan but resembled the distinctive style of the official palace buildings.
 The construction of Shahjahanabad received much attention from Shah Jahan with his chronicler describing an active involvement in the designing process.
 This involvement and unity in the design highlight the influence and prominence of Shah Jahan period architecture in the Mughal Empire.